Leicas/simplefin-notifier/README.md

 [![Docker Image Version](https://img.shields.io/docker/v/ghcr.io/thiagogpa/simplefin-notifier?label=Docker%20Image&logo=docker&style=flat-square)](https://github.com/thiagogpa/simplefin-notifier/pkgs/container/simplefin-notifier)
 [![License](https://img.shields.io/github/license/thiagogpa/simplefin-notifier?style=flat-square)](https://github.com/thiagogpa/simplefin-notifier/blob/main/LICENSE)

-SimpleFin-Notifier is a Python application that fetches data from the SimpleFIN API and sends notifications to various services like Discord, Telegram, and Gotify.
+SimpleFin-Notifier is a Python application that fetches data from the SimpleFIN API and sends notifications to various services like Discord, Telegram, ntfy, and Gotify.
 It's designed to be easily deployable using Docker and can be scheduled to run periodically using cron or a similar task scheduler.

 ## Features ✨

 - 🔑 Securely stores and retrieves SimpleFIN API credentials
 - 📡 Fetches data from the SimpleFIN API
-- 📢 Sends notifications to Discord, Telegram, and Gotify
+- 📢 Sends notifications to Discord, Telegram, ntfy, and Gotify
 - 🐳 Containerized using Docker for easy deployment
 - 🔄 Can be scheduled to run periodically
 - 🔒 Encrypts sensitive data using the `cryptography` library